Scrum Burn Down Charts: Complete Guide 2026

 Burn Up vs. Burn Down Charts

-While Burndown Charts are a staple in agile project management, it's essential to mention their counterpart - Burn Up Charts.
-Burn Up Charts share the same coordinate system as Burndown Charts but serve a different purpose.
+While Burndown Charts are a staple in agile project management, it is essential to know their counterpart - Burn Up Charts.

 What is a Burn-Up Chart?